7 Scaling Across Hardware

 The forward pass flows through the pipeline stages sequentially.
 GPU 0 processes the input through layers 0-19 and sends the activation tensor to GPU 1, which runs layers 20-39, and so on.
 The communication pattern is simple point-to-point transfers between adjacent stages — no all-reduce needed.

-The activation tensor passed between stages has shape (S, D), which is much smaller than the all-reduce traffic in TP.
-This low communication volume makes PP well-suited for multi-node deployment, where network bandwidth is limited.
+With P pipeline stages, the activation tensor passed between stages has shape (S, D), and it only happens P – 1 times, resulting in a much smaller volume of communication (so less TPOT overhead) than the 2 × L all-reduce operations in TP.
+This low communication volume makes PP better-suited for multi-node deployment, where network bandwidth is more limited.

 The pipeline bubble